 So how could a chatbot help housing associations contact centre teams?

-- The first is a ‘button style’ or ‘scripted’ bot where users click through a series of preconfigured questions and answers.
-While these can be effective if done correctly, set up is onerous for the housing association as they have to second-guess everything a tenant may want to know about.
+- The first is a “button style” or “scripted” bot where users click through a series of preconfigured questions and answers.
+While these bots can be effective if done correctly, setting them up in a housing association is often a painstaking experience as they may end up second-guessing everything a tenant may want to know about.

-As we’ve seen, digital transformation is happening at an incredible pace in the housing sector, and forward-thinking housing associations that take full advantage will be tomorrow’s winners.
+Digital transformation is happening at an incredible pace in the housing sector, and forward-thinking housing associations that take full advantage will be tomorrow’s winners.

 As customer expectations change, the organisations that embrace technology will be better positioned to provide excellent customer service.
 Because word of mouth matters so much in housing (neighbours do like to talk!), your customers could be your next brand advocates.

 Be sure to follow the Futr blog for more insights on digital transformation in housing associations.

 Feeling inspired by this blog post?
 Get in touch with the Futr team to discuss innovative solutions to engage your customers and empower your live agents.
 Futr creates conversational AI for social housing providers, including multilingual live chat, self-service application forms, surveys and more.